MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/refs-deduplication-and-compression.md

 Here are the benefits of using ReFS deduplication and compression:

-- **Storage savings for active workloads.** Specifically designed for active workloads, such as VDI, ensuring efficient performance in demanding environments.
+- **Storage savings for active workloads.** Designed for active workloads, such as VDI, ensuring efficient performance in demanding environments.
 - **Multiple modes.** Operates in three modes: deduplication only, compression only, and deduplication and compression (default mode), allowing optimization based on your needs.
 - **Incremental deduplication.** Deduplicates only new or changed data as opposed to scanning the entire volume every time, optimizing job duration and reducing impact on system performance.